Email tool

 High risk

-This email has several signals that make it easy to ignore, including weak clarity, low value, or an unclear ask.
+This email has several signals that make it easy to ignore, including weak context, low value, or too much effort for the reader.

 What this checker looks for